luteberget/ofxONI2/example-simple/README.md

 Instructions:
 * Set path to OpenNI folder in config.make (for include files)
-* Copy or link the following from you OpenNI redist folder to the project bin/ folder ** OpenNI2 directory containing the Drivers directory ** libOpenNI2.so
+* Copy or link the following from your OpenNI redist folder to the project bin/ folder
+  * OpenNI2 directory containing the Drivers directory
+  * libOpenNI2.so
-** OpenNI.ini
+  * OpenNI.ini